Jackkillian/GameJS/README.md

 ---
 INFO
 ---
-Newest Released Version: 1.0-alpha1
+Newest Released Version: 1.0-alpha2
-Version coming up: 1.0-alpha2 (65% done)
+Version coming up: 1.0-alpha3 (0% done)
 License: MIT
-This update will work on: user interface
+This update will work on: [NOT PLANNED]

 ---